About Me

 Background

 Beyond coaching, I love people.
 I’m endlessly curious about who they are, how they think, and what makes them tick.
-I could sit in a cafe for hours just observing, but more often than not, I’ll strike up a conversation.
+I could sit in a café for hours just observing, but more often than not, I’ll strike up a conversation.
 It’s the same reason I love reading, movies, music, and learning new things - there’s always another perspective to explore.

 I also spent eight years living in Kenya, where I got to experience a completely different way of life.
 Mombasa, where I lived was beautiful and as a young person it shaped how i feel.
 How kindness and gratitude and helping being present are part of my values.
 Right now, I’m learning Polish, which is both challenging and fun.
-I love acting—I used to do LAMDA and was on stage and behind it as well. , and while I don’t seek being the center of attention, I love the energy of being on stage.
+I love acting - I used to do LAMDA and was on stage and behind it as well, and while I don’t seek being the center of attention, I love the energy of being on stage.

 2024 was the best year of my life.
-I started my business, met incredible people, traveled more, and stepped out of my safety net.
+I started my business, met incredible people, travelled more, and stepped out of my safety net.
 Before that, I worked throughout university to pay my way, I worked at at Big Yellow Storage - a company that put people first, which made all the difference.
 During COVID, my team became a second family.

-As for books, I carry Why Has Nobody Ever Told Me This Before? by Dr. Julie Smith everywhere I go.
+As for books, I carry Why Has Nobody Ever Told Me This Before? by Dr Julie Smith everywhere I go.
 And every year, I reread A Little Life by Hanya Yanagihara.
 It breaks my heart every time, but it also makes it bigger and me, more human.

 “Your time is limited, so don't waste it living someone else's life.”